 Car seats save lives and help reduce the risk and severity of accident-related injuries.
 According to DMV.org, each state has specific child safety laws, and they are in place to protect children’s health and well-being.

+While child safety seats offer many protections for young children and help seatbelts and other features work better despite their small size, injuries can still occur.
 Unfortunately, no safety measure can control the actions of negligent drivers.
 If you were in a collision that was not your fault, call Morris Bart, LLC to find out if you should file an injury lawsuit.

 You may be able to file a liability auto insurance claim or lawsuit to hold the at-fault driver legally and financially responsible for any injuries you and your child suffered.
 This could include your medical bills, lost income, car repairs, pain from your injuries, and more.
 Louisiana law allows you to hold negligent drivers at fault for their careless actions.